-Mental Health Awareness Week (MHAW) starts today (9 – 15 May 2022) and this year’s theme is loneliness.
+Mental Health Awareness Week (MHAW) starts today (15 - 21 May 2023) and this year’s theme is anxiety.

 MHAW is an annual event providing an opportunity for the whole of the UK to focus on achieving good mental health.
-Across the country, people will be reflecting on loneliness and how it impacts our mental health.
-Long-term loneliness is intricately linked to mental health problems such as depression and anxiety.
+Across the country, people will be talking about anxiety and sharing their own experiences and helpful ideas on how to manage it.

 The week is also a chance to talk about any aspect of mental health that people want to – regardless of the theme.